New traditions: Japan's 700-year-old 'oke' craft gets a modern makeover

 "For me, there is such great skill, and history, and philosophy in one ki-oke," Nakagawa says.

-His following continues to grow, as has the critical appreciation of his work -- he's just been chosen as a finalist in the prestigious Loewe Craft Prize 2017.
+His following continues to grow, as has the critical appreciation of his work -- he was chosen as a finalist in the prestigious Loewe Craft Prize 2017.

 A 10-year-old's first job